 Instead, the wave of innovation is the result of a shift in thinking about how their students and future journalists should interact with the changing media industry.
 The shift?
 That UNC-MJ graduates shouldn’t just be prepared to participate in the new media industry, but should have the skills required to be the disruptors and innovators shaping the industry’s future.

-The shift took life in 2010 when the school utilized a gift from the estate of UNC-MJ alum, Reese Felts to found the Reese News Lab.
+The shift took life in 2010 when the school utilized a gift from the estate of UNC-MJ alum, Reese Felts to found the Reese Innovation Lab.
 The lab—now the hub for entrepreneurship and innovation at the school—is an experimental laboratory of sorts where students and faculty collaborate to identify the industry’s challenges and design solutions for them.
 The school also beefed up innovation curriculum and programming in 2011 through strategic hires Steven King, serial entrepreneur, former editor of innovations, and director of video at the Washington Post, and John Clark, WRAL.com’s former general manager.
 The pair helped faculty like Ryan Thornburg, an associate professor with expertise in digital media, build the lab.

 The changes paid off.
-Just five years after launching the Reese News Lab, the Knight Foundation awarded the school a $3 million grant to create a new “Center for Innovation and Sustainability in Local Media” to expand their innovation-based curriculum and assist local news organizations through their applied research and expertise.
+Just five years after launching the Reese Innovation Lab, the Knight Foundation awarded the school a $3 million grant to create a new “Center for Innovation and Sustainability in Local Media” to expand their innovation-based curriculum and assist local news organizations through their applied research and expertise.

 But can you teach the art of innovation?
 If so, how?
 And is this experience actually valuable for journalism students?

-King, the interim Executive Director of the Reese News Lab and assistant professor of multimedia and interactive journalism at UNC certainly thinks so.
+King, the interim Executive Director of the Reese Innovation Lab and assistant professor of multimedia and interactive journalism at UNC certainly thinks so.
 And so do his former students, Camila Godoy and Edgar Walker.
 I caught up with all three to better understand how King and the lab teach innovation, what impact it has on the students, and how it will shape the media industry.

 Throwing Post-It Notes at Walls to See What Sticks